Microsoft Privacy Protection Review 2025: What’s the Point?

 Top alternatives

-If you want access to a VPN that lets you watch Netflix in a different country, hide your IP address, and encrypt your traffic, you're simply not going to get that by trying to use the Microsoft VPN Client.
-Here are your best VPN options:
+Microsoft Defender VPN is no longer available to use.
+So if you want access to a VPN that lets you watch Netflix in a different country, hide your IP address, and encrypt your traffic, then you can review our recommended alternatives:

 Max # of connected devices 10 Unlimited 7